csbl-usp/MetaVolcanoR/README.md

 MetaVolcano identifies differential expressed genes (DEG) for each study based on the user-defined *p-value* and *fold change* thresholds.
 It displays the number of differentially expressed and unperturbed genes per study.
-In addition, it plots the inverse cumulative distribution of the consistently DEG so the user can identify the number of genes whose expression is perturbed in at least 1 or n studies.
+In addition, it plots the inverse cumulative distribution of the consistently DEG, so the user can identify the number of genes whose expression is perturbed in at least 1 or n studies.